zalmoxisus/redux-devtools-extension/README.md

   ```

   Note: passing enhancer as last argument requires **redux@>=3.1.0**.
 For older versions apply it like [here](https://github.com/zalmoxisus/redux-devtools-extension/blob/v0.4.2/examples/todomvc/store/configureStore.js) or [here](https://github.com/zalmoxisus/redux-devtools-extension/blob/v0.4.2/examples/counter/store/configureStore.js#L7-L12).

+  Warning: Don't mix the old Redux API with the new one.
+Pass enhancers and applyMiddleware as last createStore argument.

 #### 1.2 Advanced store setup
   If you setup your store with [middleware and enhancers](http://redux.js.org/docs/api/applyMiddleware.html), change this: